 - What keeps you up at night about your business?

 - Why do you think you have the ability assemble and lead a team to grow your startup to sustainable profitability?

 I was asked to share my thoughts to a group of startup founders who were starting the process of soliciting capital from investors.
-Ironically through a PowerPoint presentation, "Fundraising for Your Business: Dos and Don'ts of Pitching to Your Investor" provides some tips that I hope founders will find useful.
+Through a PowerPoint presentation (yes, I note the irony given my dislike of PPT), "Fundraising for Your Business: Dos and Don'ts of Pitching to Your Investor" provides some tips that I hope founders will find useful.
 I purposely italicized 'your' in the title because, similar to sending a resume tailored for a specific position or company, the investment pitch (including a pitch deck, if you are requested to provide one) should be tailored to the investor whom the founder is seeking an investment from.

 If I find the initial meeting/conversation compelling, then I will schedule a second meeting for the purpose of experiencing a demonstration of the product or service.
 Like purchasing a vehicle, I want to know the specs before I look under the hood and take a test drive.